 Glacier Funeral

-marvaða was honored to collaborate on the launch of the global glacier casualty list (GGCL), an innovative platform designed to visualise data on recently vanished and soon-to-disappear glaciers worldwide. this initiative is complemented by the establishment of the world’s first glacier graveyard, situated on the Seltjarnarnes peninsula near Reykjavík.
+marvaða was honored to collaborate on the launch of the Global Glacier Casualty List (GGCL), an innovative platform created to visualize data on recently vanished —and soon-to-disappear— glaciers around the world.
+The initiative is accompanied by the establishment of the world’s first glacier graveyard, located on the Seltjarnarnes peninsula, just outside Reykjavík.

-the launch day commenced with a gathering at marvaða, followed by a solemn procession to the glacier graveyard. there, 15 headstones—meticulously carved from ice by renowned icelandic sculptor Ottó Magnússon were unveiled, each bearing the name of a glacier lost to the accelerating impacts of global warming.
+The launch day began with a gathering at marvaða, followed by a solemn procession to the glacier graveyard.
+There, fifteen headstones—carved from ice by Icelandic sculptor Ottó Magnússon—were unveiled, each bearing the name of a glacier lost to the accelerating effects of global warming.

-the GGCL project represents a significant interdisciplinary collaboration among Rice University, the University of Iceland, the Iceland Glaciological Society, the World Glacier Monitoring Service, and UNESCO, underscoring the urgent need to document and raise awareness about glacier retreat in the context of climate change.
+The GGCL project is the result of an interdisciplinary collaboration between Rice University, University of Iceland, Iceland Glaciological Society, the World Glacier Monitoring Service, and UNESCO, underscoring the urgency of documenting and bearing witness to glacier retreat in the context of climate change.